Facebooktwitterredditpinterestlinkedintumblr

 Here is what you have to do:

-• To start, you should type Device Manager on the search icon or press the Windows + S to prompt the search bar.
-Alternatively, you can also hit the Windows + R key and type hdwwiz.cpl and then click OK.
+• To start, type Device Manager on the search icon or press the Windows + S to prompt the search bar.
+Alternatively, you can hit the Windows + R key, type hdwwiz.cpl, and click OK.

 • You will be redirected to the Device Manager where you will have access to the list of devices connected to your PC.
-Check out for Network Adapters, proceed by expanding it and then right-click on the device and then opt to uninstall the device.
+Check out for Network Adapters, expand it, right-click on the device, and then uninstall it.

 • Once you get here, you will receive a confirmation dialog box.
 You need to click Uninstall.
 You should then check the box that has Delete the driver software for this device once it pops up.